 Locally nameless representation with cofinite quantification

 The locally nameless representation with cofinite quantification is a pratical technique for representing binders in a formal settings.
 The locally nameless representation avoids the need for alpha-conversion and the need for shifting de Bruijn indices.
 The cofinite quantification is used to obtain strong induction principles.
-This approach has been successfully applied to formalize many type systems.
+This approach has been successfully applied to formalize many type systems and semantics.